 Although our team of experts never fails to clean up at the end of each day, we like to make sure we leave your place spic and span.
-So, we spend a few hours cleaning up the corners, nooks and crannies we may have overlooked.
+So, we spend a few hours cleaning up any areas we may have overlooked.
 Only then do we actually fill your pool up.
 We will then do one final pass to check for anything out of the ordinary.

 Seventh Step – Initial Water Treatment: